Infineon/merus-audio-amp-hat-zw/README.md

 Additionally (for advanced users working on linux host machines), different installation scripts and procedures of the MA120x0P linux audio driver are covered in this repository.
 This is specially useful if the board and/or any MA120x0P device needs to be used with other Raspberry pi versions and other linux distributions.
 Also, it allows to easily modify, compile and build the driver according to the target application if this is also a requirement:
 - merus_linux_audio_driver: Raspbian distribution on Raspberry pi Zero W
-- merus_linux_audio_driver_pi3:Raspbian distribution on Raspberry pi 3
+- merus_linux_audio_driver_pi3: Raspbian distribution on Raspberry pi 3
 - merus_linux_audio_driver_volumio: Volumio distribution on Raspberry pi zero W
 - merus_linux_audio_driver_volumio_pi3: Volumio distribution on Raspberry pi 3